-A mortgage is a contract for a loan between you and a lender to finance a property.
-As it relates to mortgages, there are rule books largely prescribed by the Canadian Government that the majority of banks and mortgage lenders must follow.
+A mortgage is a contract between you and a lender to finance a property.
+To qualify for a mortgage, there are rules largely prescribed by the Canadian Government that the majority of banks and mortgage lenders must follow.
 Since the 07/08 financial crisis the government has imposed stricter mortgage lending conditions to better manage risk and avoid irresponsible lending behavior.

-There is a maximum ratio of monthly debts to monthly income permitted, so if you have a lot of debt and payments, given a fixed amount of income, then there might not be enough left over for the home you’d like to buy.
+If you have a lot of debt and payments relative to a fixed amount of income, then there might not be enough left over for the home you’d like to buy.
 As a rule of thumb, every $500 in monthly debt payments that you have reduces the amount of mortgage you can qualify for by $100,000 (vehicle payments are the number one culprit).

-“Your credit history has to demonstrate that when someone lends you money or extends you credit, that you will likely pay them back as agreed”
+“Your credit history has to demonstrate that when someone lends you money, you will likely pay them back as agreed”

 Second, you need credit history on your credit report and the history needs to show – in the past 2 years at a minimum – that you have generally paid all your bills on time and that no one is chasing you to get paid.

-FYI, whether you know it or not, most organizations that lend you money or extend you credit, report your repayment patterns monthly to Equifax and TransUnion, which then shows up on your credit report as a “credit score” (risk rating).
+Whether you know it or not, most organizations that lend you money or extend you credit will report your repayment patterns monthly to Equifax and TransUnion, which then show up on your credit report as a “credit score” (risk rating).

-“You have to have some of your own money in the deal, and more is always better.”
+“You have to have some of your own money in the deal”

 Third, you’ve got to have “skin in the game,” which is the money you put into the purchase of your property.
 The rule book says your minimum equity / down payment needs to be 5% of the purchase price (OAC) if you are buying a house, so $15K for a $300K purchase as an example.

 “Every lender has specific rules as they relate to property type, location, attributes and intended use.
-While 'you' might be fine, the property-type needs to be on their can-do list also."
+What you can qualify for depends on the property in addition to your financial situation"

 To be considered as a target lender for you, there needs to be overlap between your financial situation and those for the property-type and/or use.